 1 Day in Marrakech: Recommendations things to do

 Marrakech has a lot to offer.
-However on many tours you just have one day to spent in this city.
-If this is the case I recommend the following activities to get a glimpse of vairous aspect of the Moroccan life:
+But if you have only one day, I recommend the following activities to get a glimpse of various aspect of the Moroccan life:

 But if you want to do something a bit more unsual, I recommend: